RebRut03/bikesharing/README.md

 One of the key stakeholders for this project would like to see a bike trip analysis to determine if a bike-sharing program in Des Moines is a solid business investment.
 The following set of visualizations were create to share with the stakeholder:

--The length of time that bikes are checked out for all riders and genders -The number of bike trips for all riders and genders for each hour of each day of the week -The number of bike trips for each type of user and gender for each day of the week
+  - The length of time that bikes are checked out for all riders and genders
+  - The number of bike trips for all riders and genders for each hour of each day of the week
+  - The number of bike trips for each type of user and gender for each day of the week